Pbolder/Marble-Shooting-RC-Tank/README.md

  ### [YouTube Build Overview](https://youtu.be)

 <h2>Description</h2>
-Designed and built a fully custom RC tank, including the metal body, DIY tank tread drivetrain, and rotating marble-launching turret.
+Designed and built a fully custom RC tank, including the metal body, DIY tank tread, drivetrain, and rotating marble-launching turret.
 The vehicle is controlled using an Arduino Mega and a FlySky RC controller.
 The project involved CAD modeling, metalworking with a bandsaw, mechanical design, microcontroller programming and electronics integration.
 <br />